bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 The filterbank has a total of 4096 channels, each with 36 taps of type int32.
 The sampling rate of each channel is 2e9/4096 = 488.28125 Ksps.

 Based on the specified data and coefficient types, AI Engine should be able to perform 8 `cint16` x `int32` MACs every cycle in a single tile.
-For more information, refer to Table 1 of the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM020)](https://docs.amd.com/r/en-US/am020-versal-aie-ml/Functional-Overview).
+For more information, refer to Table 1 of the *Versal Adaptive SoC AIE-ML Architecture Manual* [(AM020)](https://docs.amd.com/r/en-US/am020-versal-aie-ml/Functional-Overview).

-Assuming we use part `xcve2802-vsvh1760-2MP-e-S`, AI Engine can be clocked at 1.25 GHz, as described in [(DS957)](https://docs.amd.com/r/en-US/ds957-versal-ai-core/AI-Engine-Switching-Characteristics).
+Assuming we use part `xcve2802-vsvh1760-2MP-e-S`, AI Engine can be clocked at 1.25 GHz, as described in *Versal AI Core Series Data Sheet: DC and AC Switching Characteristics* [(DS957)](https://docs.amd.com/r/en-US/ds957-versal-ai-core/AI-Engine-Switching-Characteristics).
 A general rule of thumb is to reserve some margin for processor overhead in the range of 20-25%.

 The number of tiles required based on compute-bound analysis = 2e9 x 36 / 8 / 1.25e9 x 1.25 = 9 tiles.